SemPlaatsman/JavaEndAssignment/README.md

 # Java End Assignment<br>By: Sem Plaatsman (688208 - INF2A)
-A basic library system for managing (CRUD) books and users, and lending and receiving them.
+A basic library system for managing (CRUD) books and users, and lending and receiving the books to users.
 This project was build using Java 17 with JavaFX and uses a serialized database.

 NOTE: In this application test data has been provided in the current database.ser file.
 If the database.ser file is deleted it will reload the test data.
 But if all entries in the database are deleted and the database.ser file still exists it will not reload the test data.
 ### username/password combinations: